 Thankfully, we connect you with Seattle, asphalt contractors who specialize in the maintaining, paving, repairing, striping, and sealcoating the roads and paths for the convenience of the citizens.

 Although several Seattle, paving companies offer similar services, not all asphalt contractors in Seattle,,Washington are skilled enough to tackle the issues that require experience and professional knowledge.

 Looking for Expert Asphalt Paving Contractors in Seattle, Washington?

-Our asphalt paving company is a family-owned and operated business with a knowledgeable and professional workforce.
-With over a decade of experience in the field, we provide reliable and quality services to meet the demands of our customers.
 Our philosophy has always been to maintain only the finest, most impressive standards and turn issues into positive experiences.
 We’ve kept our promise and served thousands of clients across Seattle, by connecting them with experienced asphalt contractors in the area.

 What Is Asphalt?

 Asphalt is a mixture that blends binder, filler, and aggregates.
 Constructors and road maintainers use it for building railway tracks, airport runways, bicycle lanes, parking lots, sports arenas, and sidewalks.

 Generally, the aggregates used for the mixture include sand, slags, crushed rock, and gravel.
 However, a few people have recently started adding waste and byproducts to increase the life of the asphalt.

 The byproducts typically include other construction materials, which vary per company.
 Experts use a binder to bind the aggregates and turn them into a strong material.
 While bitumen is a standard binder, Seattle Asphalt Solutions of Seattle, Washington also use bio-based binders to minimize the effect of environmental stressors.